-The asset will be declared surplus to requirements through sign off by the Cabinet and will be passed to the Head of Environment to commence the marketing and disposal process.
+The asset will be declared surplus to requirements through sign off by the Cabinet and will be passed to the Head of Environment (Strategic Services) to commence the marketing and disposal process.

 Such disposals might take the form of an outright sale on the open market, where no other options exist.
-However there are also assets which might be able to be disposed of to local community groups, partners or through alternative management arrangements, thus relieving the Council of any ongoing revenue costs whilst allowing such assets to continue to operate as community facilities where a robust Business Case exists.
+However there are also assets which might be able to be disposed of to local community groups, partners or through alternative management arrangements, thus relieving the Council of any ongoing revenue costs or future capital commitments whilst allowing such assets to continue to operate as community facilities where a robust Business Case exists.

-Asset Enhancement
+> Asset Enhancement